junxit/us-congress-bills-115/metadata.md

 - 2017-03-15 — On agreeing to the Harper amendment (A001) Agreed to by voice vote.
 - 2017-03-15 — On passage Passed without objection.
 - 2017-03-15 — Passed/agreed to in House: On passage Passed without objection.
+- 2017-03-21 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S1897)
+- 2017-03-21 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S1897)